 Through his medical experience William has developed a passion for reaching the underserved, and enthusiastically supports the mission and strategic direction of the American Cancer Society.
 William has held many positions within the Society at both the national and regional levels and is currently serving as the Vice Chair and Secretary of the Mid-South Division Board of Directors.
 Although dedicated to the field of medicine William is politically active through both his local community and the Society, and understands the role of advocacy in solving critical medical problems.
-As a result, William eventually became involved with the American Cancer Society Cancer Action Network (ACS CAN) and joined its Board of Directors.
+As a result, William eventually became involved with the American Cancer Society Cancer Action Network (ACS CAN) and joined its Board of Directors in 2008.

 In addition to his work as an ACS CAN fundraising campaign spokesperson, William also volunteered as an Ambassador at its Celebration on the Hill advocacy event in 2006.

 William E. (Ed) Coulter, Ed.D.